xpan-eileen/xpan-eileen.github.io/_posts/2022-09-24-Other-Things.md

 19. The Burnt City, by PunchDrunk.
 3 July.
 20. The Burnt City, by PunchDrunk.
 24 July.
 21. The Mousetrap, 70th anniversary production.
 17 September, at St. Martin's Theatre.
-22. [The Apology] (https://www.arcolatheatre.com/whats-on/the-apology-2/), by Kyo Choi, directed by Ria Parry.
+22. [The Apology](https://www.arcolatheatre.com/whats-on/the-apology-2/), by Kyo Choi, directed by Ria Parry.
 24 September, at The Arcola Theatre.